Ontology Reasoning with Deep Neural Networks: Introduction

 \section{Introduction}

-In this article, we derive a novel approach for creating models that are able to learn to reason effectively in a great variety of different scenarios.
 Implementing human-like logical reasoning has been among the major goals of artificial intelligence research ever since, and has recently also enjoyed increasing attention in the field of machine learning.
-However, a noticeable commonality of previous approaches in this area is that they, with a few very recent exceptions \citep{ Serafini2016, Cai2017, Rocktaschel2017, Cingillioglu2018, Dai2018, Evans2018, Manhaeve2018 }, entertain a quite informal notion of reasoning, which is often simply identified with a particular kind of prediction task.
+However, a noticeable commonality of previous approaches in this area is that they, with a few very recent exceptions \citep{Serafini2016,Cai2017,Rocktaschel2017,Cingillioglu2018,Dai2018,Evans2018,Manhaeve2018}, entertain a quite informal notion of reasoning, which is often simply identified with a particular kind of prediction task.
 This contrasts the (traditional) understanding of reasoning as an application of mathematical proof theory, like it is used in the context of logic-based knowledge representation and reasoning~(KRR).
 Interestingly, however, it can be observed that, under certain provisions, even the best reasoning models based on machine learning are still not in a position to compete with their symbolic counterparts.
 To close this gap between learning-based and KRR methods, we develop a novel model architecture, called \emph{recursive reasoning network} (RRN), which makes use of recent advances in the area of deep neural networks \citep{Bengio2009}.
 By design, this model is much closer to logic-based symbolic methods than most of the other learning-based approaches, but the fact that it employs machine learning allows for overcoming many of the obstacles that we encounter with KRR methods in practice.
-Furthermore, while it might seem paradoxical to elect logic-based symbolic methods as a starting point for implementing human-like logical reasoning, blending those concepts with deep learning leads to compelling results, just as it opens up interesting new perspectives on the considered problem---also from a biological point of view.
+Furthermore, while it might seem paradoxical to elect logic-based symbolic methods as a starting point for implementing human-like logical reasoning, blending those concepts with deep learning leads to compelling results, just as it opens up interesting new perspectives on the considered problem.